alissanguyen/bmi-calculator/README.md

 # Features

-- Calculating your BMI (Body Mass Index)
+- Calculate your BMI (Body Mass Index)
+- Support both metric and imperial units.
-- Knowing what your BMI indicate.
+- Know what your BMI indicates for your health.